 You may cover the cheese either with a tea towel (supposing the atmosphere is clean and smells fresh), or you may cover it with plastic wrap.
 Be aware that if you use a towel, it may wick whey out of the dish and all over your table.
 Plastic is usually a better choice.

-Step Five - Maturing Your Cheese (1 Week)
+Step 5: Mature Your Cheese (1 Week)

 After this period, the cheese is ready to eat.

-Thawing Feta Cheese
+How to Thaw Feta Cheese

 When you thaw your feta cheese, don't worry about it's getting very crumbly, like frozen cheddars sometimes do.
 This feta is crumble-resistant.
 You may thaw it in a dish on the counter, or in your refrigerator, as you please.
 Don't leave it long at room temperature, or it will spoil more quickly than normal.

-A Note On Clean-Up
+A Note on Clean-Up

-Immediately upon emptying the cheese curds, fill the pot(s) with a bit of water.
+Immediately upon emptying the cheese curds, fill the stockpot(s) with a bit of water.
 As soon as you have hung your bags of curds, come back to the kitchen and wash the pots and utensils.
 If you wait until they have dried at all, you will find it many times harder.
 Pay particular attention to rivets and other milk-trapping areas, and use a wire-type scouring pad, if necessary.
 Dry the pots with a clean towel, if you wish, and set them where they can dry thoroughly before being put away, as any water left in them will exacerbate any smells left from the milk.
 If necessary, fill the pot(s) with bleach water and allow them to soak.

 Clean out any curds left in the towel(s), using a knife to gently scrape them clean if necessary.
 Bundle the towel(s) together, so as not to scatter whey or cheese particles, and take them to a clean sink.
-Rinse the towel(s) under cool running water, rubbing them together systematically between your hands, and either toss them directly in the washer, or hang them to dry until you have a suitable load of laundry ready.
+Rinse the towel(s) under cool running water, rubbing them together systematically between your hands, and either toss them directly in the washing machine, or hang them to dry until you have a suitable load of laundry ready.

-Fun with Feta Cheese
+Fun With Feta Cheese